David Adams Richards Prize

 2022-23 Judge: Michelle Wamboldt

-2021-22 judge: Thomas Moore
+2021-22 Judge: Thomas Moore

-2021-22 Winners: First Place - Heather Gunn, Her Wilco Years
+First Place: Heather Gunn, Her Wilco Years

-Second Place – Vanessa Hawkins, Dante's Inferno: Canto X
+Second Place: Vanessa Hawkins, Dante's Inferno: Canto X

-Third Place - Richard Toth, Easy Up and Down
+Third Place: Richard Toth, Easy Up and Down

 "I won the David Adams Richards prize (for a collection of short stories) in 2005.
 I was super happy to have that as a thing to mention in every single query letter I sent to agents and publishers trying to get published.
-My advice: Enter." -Riel Nason, Quispamsis, NB, award-winning author
+My advice: Enter."

 Territorial Acknowledgement